lugenx/ecohabit/README.md

 -   Clone the repository for this project by running the following command in a terminal: 'git clone https://github.com/lugenx/ecohabit.git'.
 -   Open the cloned folder in VS Code.
 Open the terminal and make sure its pointing to the root of the cloned project.

-## Running Backend Nods JS Application:
+## Running the Backend Node JS Application:

 -   Change the directory to server folder using terminal command: cd .\server\
 -   In the server directory, you can run: